BonsaiDen/JavaScript-Garden/doc/functions.md

     function foo() {}

-The above function gets created **before** the execution of the program starts.
+The above function gets created **before** the execution of the program starts;
-Therefore it is available everywhere in the scope it was *defined* in, even if it is called before its actual definition in the source.
+thus, it is available *everywhere* in the scope it was *defined* in, even if called before the actual definition in the source.

     foo(); // Works because foo was created before this code runs function foo() {}